Zen-Ken/PacMan/README.md

 <img src="PacMan1.png">

 # Road Map
-As a fan of game my plans for this project is to build in logci to create a Pac-Man replicated.
-This will require adding user control to the project with javascript.
-Once has been created Including the ghost fromt the orginal game Blinky, Pinky, Inky, and Clyde.
-This will also include
+As a gamer, my plan for this project is to incorporate logic to create a Pac-Man replica.
+This will require adding user control to the project with Javascript.
+Once has been created, including the ghost from the original game, Blinky, Pinky, Inky, and Clyde.